 Extension Dialing in Microsoft Teams

-To enable extension dialing in Microsoft Teams you will need an auto attendant and also some configuration of your Active Directory.
+To enable extension dialing in Microsoft Teams, you will need an auto attendant and some configuration of your Entra ID (formerly Azure Active Directory).
+If your organisation runs a hybrid setup, this may also involve on-prem Active Directory as the source of authority.

 Before creating the auto attendant it is important to get your Active Directory into a supportable state for extension dialing in Teams.